afry-recruitment/toll-calculator/README.md

 ### 6. Weekends and holidays are fee-free

-- I will be using the PublicHoliday NuGet package https://github.com/martinjw/Holiday which has been regularly maintained since 2013 and has no reported vulnerabilities
+- I will be using the PublicHoliday NuGet package https://github.com/martinjw/Holiday which has been regularly maintained since 2013 and has no reported vulnerabilities and uses the MIT license

 ## BONUS POINTS: